Most of you have probably come across a Facebook page called Africa, this is why I live here. If you haven’t, go check it out, you’ll like it.

 So let the show begin.
 Sit back and enjoy!

 There are more of these houses in South Africa than you might think.
-There are also less road signs.
+There are also fewer road signs than you might wish for.

 I can’t quite see this in American skies…